cape-sh/cape-azure/README.md

 ---

-## Try CAPE SAAS for FREE on Azure cloud
+## Try CAPE for FREE on Azure cloud

 ### Install CAPE on Azure